Key Learning Objectives:

 There’s a great deal of functional redundancy in NAD+ generation (i.e., there are several biosynthetic pathways capable of producing NAD+).
 Different tissues express the necessary enzymes and are thought to have more and less capacity for biosynthesis.
 These capacities can also change because of circumstances such as age and health.

 It’s critical to fully support functional redundancy.
-It’s likely that there’s some benefits to each pathway (in complexity science redundancy is a feature and a benefit).
+It’s likely that there are some benefits to each pathway (in complexity science redundancy is a feature and a benefit).
 Science has known this to be true for the older niacins (NA and NAM) for many decades, with, as an example, NA lowering cholesterol while NAM does not.
-NA might have more NAD+ activity in tissues with higher amounts of enzymes used in the Preiss-Handler pathway (e.g., small intestines, kidney).[65,66] NAM and the salvage pathway might be the preferred means for NAD+ replenishment in many peripheral tissues, including the brain and skeletal muscle, where its enzymes have higher expression.[38,67].
+NA might have more NAD+ activity in tissues with higher amounts of enzymes used in the Preiss-Handler pathway (e.g., small intestines, kidneys).[65,66] NAM and the salvage pathway might be the preferred means for NAD+ replenishment in many peripheral tissues, including the brain and skeletal muscle, where its enzymes have higher expression.[38,67].
 Tryptophan can also be made into niacin via a de novo synthesis pathway, which adds to the functional redundancy.

 Giving high doses of a single type of niacin, whether NA, NAM, NR, etc., does not take advantage of this redundancy.
 We believe a better approach for long-term health, and an approach that’s consistent with complexity science principles, is to support the functional redundancy inherent in the human body for NAD maintenance.
 This entails providing several substrates for NAD biosynthesis, as well as supporting rate-limiting steps in the different pathways.